ICE-V-Wireless/ICE-V-Wireless/python/README.md

 The script uses python modules that should be available with most common installs so it should run "out of the box" with no special effort.

-## Provisioning
+## Addressing
-The script assumes a default IP address for the ICE-V Wireless board of
+The ICE-V default firmware uses mDNS to advertise its IP address and a special "_FPGA" service on port 3333 so the script assumes a default IP address for the ICE-V Wireless board of:

 ```
-192.168.0.132
+ICE-V.local
 ```

-This will probably not match the DHCP address that your router assigns to the board when it attaches to the network so you'll either need to provide the proper address at every invocation of the script with the `--address=<IP>` option or modify the script to use your address.
+If your system doesn't support mDNS then you'll need to query your DHCP server to find the IP address that it assigned to the ICE-V and subsequently provide the proper address at every invocation of the script with the `--address=<IP>` option or modify the script to use that address.

 ## Usage
 ```
 send_c3sock.py [options] [<file>] | [DATA]
   -h, --help              : this message
-  -a, --address=ip_addr   : address of ESP32C3 (default 192.168.0.132)
+  -a, --address=ip_addr   : address of ESP32C3 (default ICE-V.local)
   -b, --battery           : report battery voltage (in millivolts)
   -f, --flash <file>      : write <file> to SPIFFS flash
   -p, --port=portnum      : port of FPGA load (default 3333)